 2 tablespoons chopped fresh chives

-Preheat the oven to 350°F with a rack in the center position.
-Line a sheet pan with parchment paper.
+Arrange a rack in the middle of the oven and heat to 350°F. Line a rimmed baking sheet pan with parchment paper.

 Evenly distribute the shredded cheese and smoked salmon between the cavities of the boats.